x45dev/AI-Development-Project-Template/docs/memory-bank/00-instructions.md

 ## Commit Guidelines

-- **Always** use Commitizen for all commits to ensure standardized commit messages.
+- **Always** use commit messages that are conformant with the Commitizen linter.

 ## Documentation Updates